statusops/statusops/README.md

 Configuration is done via the following environment variables.

+- `SERVICES`: include a list of service keys separated by a comma.
+Example: `gitlab,github,s3_eu_west_3,google_cloud_bigtable`.
+You can check the services supported [here](https://gitlab.com/statusops/statusops/-/packages/1101031).
 - `MESSAGING_HTTP_WEBHOOK`: updates in JSON format will be sent via a POST to the url you provide.
 Here's an example:
     ```
     {